 Before serving El Paso as an elected official, Judge Escobar was Executive Director for Community Scholars, a local non-profit organization that hired high school students to do public policy research and produce reports about El Paso’s challenges and opportunities.
 She also served as the Communications Director for Mayor Raymond Caballero and was a faculty member at the University of Texas at El Paso and El Paso Community College.
 She has served as a volunteer on a number of boards, both in El Paso and for the state of Texas.

 Judge Veronica Escobar is the daughter of Benjamin and Isabel Escobar.
-She and her husband, Michael Pleters, have two children: Cristian Diego (20, a student at Harvard), and Eloisa Isabel (18, a student at Simmons), and they live in Central El Paso.
+She and her husband, Michael Pleters, have two children: Cristian Diego (21, Harvard graduate), and Eloisa Isabel (19, a student at Simmons), and they live in Central El Paso.